-{\bf{Atomic Splittable Congestion Games.}} Atomic splittable network congestion games with player-independent cost functions have been studied (seemingly independent) by Orda et al.~\cite{Orda93} and Haurie and Marcotte~\cite{Haurie85} and Marcotte~\cite{Marcotte1987}.
-Both lines of research mentioned that Rosens' existence result for concave games on compact strategy spaces implies the existence of pure Nash equilibria via Kakutani's fixed-point theorem.
+\paragraph{Atomic Splittable Congestion Games.} Atomic splittable congestion games on networks with player-independent cost functions have been studied (seemingly independently) by Orda et al.~\cite{Orda93} and Haurie and Marcotte~\cite{Haurie85} and Marcotte~\cite{Marcotte1987}.
+Both lines of research mentioned that Rosen's existence result for concave games on compact strategy spaces implies the existence of pure Nash equilibria via Kakutani's fixed-point theorem.
 Cominetti et al.~\cite{Cominetti09} presented the first upper bounds on the price of anarchy in atomic splittable congestion games.
 These were later improved by Harks~\cite{Harks:stack2011} and finally shown to be tight by Schoppmann and Roughgarden~\cite{Roughgarden15}.

 For the computation of equilibria, Marcotte~\cite{Marcotte1987} proposed four numerical algorithms and showed local convergence results.
-Meunier and Pradeau~\cite{MeunierP13} developed a pivoting-algorithm (similar to Lemkes algorithm) for nonatomic network congestion games with affine player-specific cost functions.
+Meunier and Pradeau~\cite{MeunierP13} developed a pivoting-algorithm (similar to Lemke's algorithm) for nonatomic network congestion games with affine player-specific cost functions.
 Polynomial running time was, however, not shown and seems unlikely to hold.
 Gairing et al.~\cite{Gairing11} considered nonatomic routing games on parallel links with affine player-specific cost functions.
 They developed a convex potential function that can be minimized within arbitrary precision in polynomial time.
 Deligkas et al.~\cite{DeligkasFS16} considered general concave games with compact action spaces and investigated algorithms computing an approximate equilibrium.
 Roughly speaking, they discretized the compact strategy space and use the Lipschitz constants of utility functions to show that only a finite number of representative strategy profiles need to be considered for obtaining an approximate equilibrium (see also Lipton et al.~\cite{LiptonMM03} for a similar approach).
 The running time of the algorithm, however, depends on an upper bound of the norm of strategy vectors, thus, implying only a pseudo-polynomial algorithm for our setting.